2002 FIFA World Cup: Qualification

 199 teams attempted to qualify for the 2002 World Cup.
 The qualification process began with the preliminary draw held in Tokyo on 7 December 1999.
 Defending champions France and co-hosts South Korea and Japan qualified automatically and did not have to play any qualification matches.
-This was the final World Cup in which the defending champions qualified automatically.
+This was the final World Cup in which the defending champions qualified automatically and played the opening match.

 14 places were contested by UEFA teams (Europe), five by CAF teams (Africa), four by CONMEBOL teams (South America), four by AFC teams (Asia) and three by CONCACAF teams (North and Central America and the Caribbean).
 The remaining two places were decided by playoffs between AFC and UEFA and between CONMEBOL and OFC (Oceania).
-Four nations qualified for the finals for the first time: China, Ecuador, Senegal and Slovenia.
-As of 2022, this was the last occasion on which the Republic of Ireland and Turkey qualified for a FIFA World Cup finals, and the only time that China have qualified, as well as the last time that Australia and Switzerland failed to qualify.
+Four nations qualified for the finals for the first time: China, Ecuador, Senegal, and Slovenia.

-Turkey qualified for the first time since 1954, Poland and Portugal both qualified for the first time since 1986 and Costa Rica and Uruguay qualified for the first time since 1990.
-Sweden, Russia and the Republic of Ireland also returned after missing the 1998 World Cup.
-1998 semi-finalists the Netherlands, three-time participants in the 1990s Romania and Colombia, and Bulgaria, Morocco and Norway, who had participated in the previous two finals tournaments, alongside Austria, Chile, Iran, Jamaica, Scotland and Yugoslavia which participated in the latest edition, failed to qualify.
-South Korea set a record by appearing in a fifth successive finals tournament, the first nation from outside Europe or the Americas to achieve this feat.
+Turkey qualified for the first time since 1954, Poland and Portugal both qualified for the first time since 1986, and Costa Rica and Uruguay qualified for the first time since 1990.
+Sweden, Russia, and the Republic of Ireland also returned after missing the 1998 World Cup.
+South Korea became the first nation from outside Europe or the Americas to appear in five successive finals tournaments.

-All seven previous World Cup-winning nations (Argentina, Brazil, England, France, Germany, Italy, and Uruguay) qualified, which broke the record of most previous champions at a tournament before the record was broken again in 2014.
-The highest ranked team not to qualify for the 2002 finals was Colombia (ranked 4th), while the lowest ranked team that did qualify was China PR (ranked 50th).
+All seven previous World Cup-winning nations (Argentina, Brazil, England, France, Germany, Italy, and Uruguay) qualified, which broke the record of most previous champions at a tournament before the record was broken again in 2014 with the addition of Spain (who won the 2010 tournament).

+The highest-ranked team that did not qualify was the reigning Copa América champion Colombia (ranked 4th), while the lowest-ranked team that did qualify was China (ranked 50th).